tinybirdco/use-case-examples/change_column_type_to_lowcardinality/README.md

 ## Step 1: Create a new version of the materialized view (MV)

+First, we can run `tb release generate --semver 0.0.1`, so it will generate all the required files like CD/CI in case you don't have them and increase the `VERSION` inside `.tinyenv` to indicate we are going to release a new version.

-First, we would need to create a new version of the resouces and change the column type from `String` to `LowCardinality(String)` and
+Then, we would need to create a new version of the resouces and change the column type from `String` to `LowCardinality(String)` and

 ```diff
 --- a/change_column_type_to_lowcardinality/datasources/analytics_pages_mv.datasource